k3integrations/k3cms/Readme.md

 * install the `k3cms` gem first and then use the `k3cms` command to generate a new site for you,
 * _or_ if you have an existing application to which you want to add the K3cms, you can simply add the `k3cms` gem to your `Gemfile`.

+Prerequisites:

+* You must already have a User ActiveRecord model defined in app/models.
+You can use the devise gem for this.
+(Follow its install directions, but you do not need to create a #root_path route if you use the devise authorization driver mentioned below.)
+* You must have jQuery installed and included in all your layouts

 Adding to an existing application
 ---------------------------------